DataScienceUB/ExplainableDataScience/README.md

 ## ExplainableDataScience Repository

-This repository contains notebooks used in the Explainable Data Science Course of the Universitat de Barcelona.
+This repository contains notebooks used in the Explainable Data Science Course.

 ## Course Description